HackerBschor/SofteningQueryEvaluation/README.md

-# Softening Structured Query Answering with Large Language Models 🦙🖥️🎓
+# Softening Structured Query Evaluation using Large Language Models 🦙🖥️🎓

 ## Model Download
 In this project, we work with LLama by Meta.